khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 _BLI PRO_ can have any number of System modes, which can be used to enable or disable the execution of macros, as follows:

 + System modes can be activated by the _BLI PRO_ command SET MODE.
-+ Any number of modes can exist, but at most one can be active any given time.
++ Any number of modes can exist, but only one can be active at any given time.
 + A macro can have any number of modes, and a mode can be set to any number of macros.
 + A macro with no mode set will behave normally.
 + If a macro has one or more modes set, then it will be triggered by events only if one of those modes is active.

-+ Typical example of system modes: Vacation and Normal.
+>> Typical examples of system modes: Vacation and Normal.
 You can set up a button to toggle between normal and vacation modes.
 Macros for setting thermostats, or for controlling lighting and shades may be assigned individually to each mode.

 #### Units

-The system temperature units can be configured to be Fahrenheit or Celsius, affecting all the clients connected to the _BLI PRO_.
+The systems temperature unit can be configured to be Fahrenheit or Celsius, affecting all the clients connected to the _BLI PRO_.
 For example, if the current temperature unit is Fahrenheit, then all the thermostats will report the temperature in these units to all connected clients.

-This setting only affects what is displayed on _BLI PRO_ user interfaces.
+This setting only affects what is displayed on the _BLI PRO_ user interface.
 It does not affect the units displayed on the actual thermostats.

 ### Zones